James Leroy Murrill: Early life

-After the war Murrill moved to Baltimore, Maryland, where he worked in his uncle's factory, The Murrill and Keizer Company, on 212 Holliday street next door to the Baltimore City Hall.
-He worked there as a mechanist, while he was going to the Maryland Institute for Mechanical Drawling.

-When James Murrill graduated from The Maryland Institute of Mechanical Drawling, he was granted the Peabody Prize for his achievements while he was working his way up the ranks at the factory at the same time.
-He became an incredible mechanical drawler.
+After the war, Murrill moved to Baltimore, Maryland, where he worked at his uncle's factory, the Murrill & Keizer Company, on 212 Holliday street next door to the Baltimore City Hall.
+He worked as a mechanist while also attending the Maryland Institute for Mechanical Drawling.
+After Murrill graduated, he was granted the Peabody Prize for his achievements at the factory.
+He was a talented mechanical drawer.
 Murrill taught at the institute for 4 years.
 Later, he became the school commissioner from 1887-1891.